 The Sacred Plants are now part of the deep worldview, both of America and of people from different parts of the world, with a tradition that sinks into the very roots of what is currently known as Shamanism.

 Since thousands of years ago, different ethnic groups have come together in a practice that, although it has changed over the centuries, preserves the original intention: that of introducing ourselves into the internal visionary dimensions that make it possible to transform our present.

 These practices are supervised by Shamans better known by the locals as "Master Healers", in places surrounded by pure nature, where the person is assisted and accompanied in their solitude within a process of physical, emotional, and spiritual connection through master plants that the Shaman or Master Healer assigns based on what he sees and feels through his visions and/or sensitivity.

-This route will focus on topics that will deal with the spiritual meaning of master plants in the Amazon such as AYAHUASCA and the spiritual connection with oneself.
-It will also be a focus for those who want to participate in this mystical diet journey with various master plants including the SAPO/KAMBO medicine a medicine of animal secretion known by the ancient healers as the animal plant, and by many indigenous ethnic groups also as the Vaccine of the Forest, and for our experts they prefer to call it the "Super Supplement".
+This route will focus on topics that will deal with the spiritual meaning of Master Plants in the Amazon such as AYAHUASCA and the spiritual connection with oneself.
+It will also be a focus for those who want to participate in this mystical diet journey with various other Master Plants including the SAPO/KAMBO medicine of animal secretion known by the ancient healers as the animal plant, and by many indigenous ethnic groups also as the Vaccine of the Forest, and for our experts they prefer to call it the "Super Supplement".